rootwork/dotfiles/SETUP.md

 * Run Update Manager and install anything new

 # Bits and bobs

-## Autoconnect trusted Bluetooth devices

-* Pair all devices using Bluetooth GUI
-* `bluetoothctl devices`
-* By default paired devices will be trusted
-* `bluetoothctl untrust [device_id]` for each device you do NOT want to autoconnect
-* `git clone https://github.com/jrouleau/bluetooth-autoconnect.git repos/bluetooth-autoconnect`
-* `sudo cp repos/bluetooth-autoconnect/bluetooth-autoconnect.service /etc/systemd/system/`
-* `sudo cp '/home/ivan/repos/bluetooth-autoconnect/bluetooth-autoconnect' /usr/bin/`
-* `sudo systemctl enable bluetooth-autoconnect.service`
-* `sudo systemctl start bluetooth-autoconnect.service`
-* Reboot, making sure any wired mice are not connected (they'll prevent Bluetooth mice from registering clicks)
-* Note you'll get a warning about no keyboard on startup if you use a Bluetooth keyboard; no worries, it'll kick in on the login screen

 ## Set Sublime Text as editor for `sudo` commands